lmnts-dev/reno-bike-project-wp/wordpress/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 = About WebToffee.com =

-WebToffee creates quality WordPress/WooCommerce plugins that are easy to use and customize.
+<a rel="nofollow" href="https://www.webtoffee.com/">WebToffee</a> creates quality WordPress/WooCommerce plugins that are easy to use and customize.
 We are proud to have thousands of customers actively using our plugins across the globe.

 == Installation ==

 1. Upload the plugin folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the Plugins menu in WordPress.
-3. Thats it ! you can now configure the plugin.
+3. That's it! you can now configure the plugin.

 == Frequently Asked Questions ==

-= Does this plugin export order line items details? =
+= Does this plugin export order line item details? =

 Yes.
 You can import or export order line item details.

-= Are you redirected to dashboard or login page while exporting? =
+= Are you redirected to the dashboard or login page while exporting? =

 By default, admin and store manager are given access to export orders from your store.
 Please visit <a rel="nofollow" href="https://www.webtoffee.com/how-to-export-woocommerce-items-without-user-role-restriction/">How to export WooCommerce items without user role restriction</a> for more details